ucb-bar/fpga-zynq/README.md

 _Requires: Vivado 2014.2 and its settings64.sh sourced_

 First, enter into the directory for your board (current options are `zybo`, `zedboard`, and `zc706`).
+To generate a bitstream, you will need a Vivado project.
+You should only need to generate it once, but the automation this repo provides makes it easy to generate again if you delete the project.
 To generate a Vivado project from scratch:

     $ make project